Graduate Research Fellowships

 The nine-month position begins with the academic year in September and ends in June.
 Graduate Research Assistants are expected to work approximate 15 hours per week except during holidays, midterms and finals.
 The Fellowship includes a stipend and tuition waiver equal to a teaching assistantship.

-The applications process for the 2013–14 academic year is now closed.
 For general information, please contact Corinne Granof at firstname.lastname@example.org.